zheng129/programming-languages/big-ideas.md

 #### Lambda Calculus

-The lambda calculus is intimately related to large numer of big ideas.
+The lambda calculus is intimately related to a large number of big ideas.

 - Bound Variables, Scope, Capture Avoiding Substitution